minego/phnx/README_DC.txt

+--- Please note: I have NEVER coded ANYTHING in javescript, css OR HTML.
+I've just worked my way around the code and learned from that.
+---  Thanks must go to all who have gone before me - the code is extremely well laid out and has helped me to learn.
+---  Sorry if I've screwed things up as I'm new to this.

 Modified tweet.js to allow deleting of other people's direct messages (line 62) Modified appinfo.json to keep version number 1.27 but change id to com.lestersoftware.phnx to avoid normal update conflicts Modified changelog.js for version number and description